DINKY 102 JOE’S CAR (1969-1976):

-Licensing text: Whilst the TV programmes were being made under the auspices of ATV (Associated Television, Lew Grade’s company) the licencing text was visible.
-This drops off for later models, and for all Gerry Andersonm Dinky model at around the same time.
+Licensing text: Whilst the TV programmes were being made under the auspices of ATV (Associated Television, Lew Grade’s company) the licensing text was visible.
+This drops off for later models, and for all other Gerry Anderson Dinky models at around the same time.

-The last production runs removed the licencing text and this was replaced/covered by a blanking plate and at the same time the ‘102’ number also disappeared
+The last production runs removed the licensing text and this was replaced/covered by a blanking plate and at the same time the ‘102’ number also disappeared

 The all-red engine, probably the last version:

 A version has turned up with no chrome finish to the wheel legs or the connecting rods to the tail planes.

 ODDITIES AND RARITIES:

 There is a 102 Joe’s car with a gunmetal base.
 Its strange variant as there seems no logical reason why this was made this way and so is possibly a factory error or an export only version?

 This was brought to the site’s attention by Chris (see comments below) who has a version which he bought in Italy.

 The licensing text is present so it is an early model and came in the original all cardboard box.